graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 So now we are set for refactoring - this script has two parts, first we are going to gather some statistics about the child nodes, second we'll refactor using the property value as a parameter for doing an index-based match for both parent and nodes.
 Batching makes the commits managable and fast.

-A key aspect is that we are matching all the children to a single category parent node constrained by the indexed results.
-I did fairly extensive testing and found that this method is much faster compared to joining children to several parents at once.
+We are matching all the children to a single category parent node constrained by the indexed results.

+I did fairly extensive testing and found that this method is much faster compared to joining children to several parents at once - i.e. using batching but not constraining the batches to single index value.

 In the large graph I set fairly large batch sizes ~ 100K or more